Getting Started»

 You can learn more about this example deployment by navigating to the Run a Stateless Application Using a Deployment website from the official Kubernetes documentation.

-Looking at the code, you will find that it deploys a single instance of Nginx.
+Looking at the code, you will find that it deploys Nginx with 2 replicas.

 Create a new Stack»